RandomPrototypes/fishboneXR_2/README.md

 If you get hit by the fishbones, come back to the start (blue area).

 ### Disclaimer
+Do not let the lenses of your VR headset come into contact with sunlight!!!
-I decline any responsability if you get injured while using this app.
+Be careful of not falling while using this app, I decline any responsability if you get injured while using it.